cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## CIM

-the most robust container for blue smoke allowed in FRC.~GeeTwo
+also called CIM motor the most robust container for blue smoke allowed in FRC.~GeeTwo

 ## Cleaning the shop